Danced, choreographed, created and co-created over 125 ballet, theatre and opera productions.

 In 2016, Valentina Turcu created a whole new music concept, dramaturgy and choreography for Pushkin’s Eugene Onegin at the SNT Maribor.
 The production was highly prized and awarded by critics and public in Slovenia and abroad.
 Working in Germany, in April 2017 – she made for Augsburg Ballet a brand new exhilarant version of ballet Carmen.

-For 2017 she is working on a brand new ballet production of Mozart’s Don Giovanni that will be created for Latvian National Ballet of Riga.
+In 2017 she was co-creating with Julio Arozarena a brand new ballet production of Mozart’s Don Giovanni that was created for Latvian National Ballet of Riga.

 In 2018 she is creating Death in Venice by Thomas Mann – a world premiere for Croatian National Ballet in Zagreb.